wp-plugins/fraxion/readme.txt

 = 1.3.3 =
 Minor fix to internal directory navigation where subdomain is in use.
-Minor fix for compatabilit with Word Press version 3.1
+Minor fix for compatability with Word Press version 3.1

 = 1.3.2 =
 Adds the automatic catalogue system for locked documents.